Workiva/w_transport/README.md

 [![codecov.io](http://codecov.io/github/Workiva/w_transport/coverage.svg?branch=master)](http://codecov.io/github/Workiva/w_transport?branch=master)
 [![documentation](https://img.shields.io/badge/Documentation-w__transport-blue.svg)](https://www.dartdocs.org/documentation/w_transport/latest/)

+---

-> Transport library for sending HTTP requests and opening WebSockets.
+**Transport library for sending HTTP requests and opening WebSockets.**

->
-> HTTP support includes plain-text, JSON, form-data, and multipart data, as well
-> as custom encoding.
-Also supports automatic retrying and request & response
+HTTP support includes plain-text, JSON, form-data, and multipart data, as well as custom encoding.
+Also supports automatic retrying and request & response interception.

-> interception.
->
-> WebSocket support includes native WebSockets in the browser and the VM with
-> the option to use SockJS in the browser.
+WebSocket support includes native WebSockets in the browser and the VM with the option to use SockJS in the browser.

->
-> All transport classes are platform-independent and can be configured to work
-> in the browser or on the Dart VM.
-Additionally, all transport classes can be
-> mocked out and controlled through an API included with this library.
+All transport classes are platform-independent and can be configured to work in the browser or on the Dart VM.
+Additionally, all transport classes can be mocked out and controlled through an API included with this library.

+---

 ### Docs & Help